helium/HIP/0015-beaconing-rewards.md

 # Stakeholders

-All hotspot owners will be affected by this HIP as the reward structure and PoC behavior will undergo a significant change.
-In general, hotspots that are able to witness many other hotspots are likely to see rewards go up and hotspots that can only witness a few hotspots may see rewards go down.
+All Hotspot owners will be affected by this HIP as the reward structure and PoC behavior will undergo a significant change.
+In general, Hotspots that are able to witness many other Hotspots are likely to see rewards go up and Hotspots that can only witness a few Hotspots may see rewards go down.

 The Helium Inc developer team will also need to change sections of the blockchain-core to change how